mongolab/mongolab-openshift-quickstart/README.md

 1. Copy this value somewhere helpful and replace placeholders with your database user credentials.

 ###Step 3.
 Commit and deploy the app###
 When you created your app, the rhc command line client automatically initialized a git repo with a remote link to OpenShift.
-From your app directory:
+The code is also already deployed to your app gear.

+If you don't make any changes, you can skip this step.
+However, if you make any modifications (now or later), perform the following to update the code on the gear:

 ```
     git add .